KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding/README.md

 ## Overview

-This extension is intended for implementations that targets a display with the goal of outputting at interactive framerates in either HDR or SDR in a physically correct manner.
+This extension is intended for implementations that targets a light emitting display with the goal of outputting interactive framerates in a physically correct manner.
 Here the term physically correct refers to the brdf calculations of the linear scene light and the display output value passed to the display encoding step.

 This extension aims to: